senselogic/SURREAL/README.md

 ## Limitations

-* Requires well indented code with function arguments on separate lines.
+* Requires well formatted code with function arguments on separate lines, since the textual parsing is purely line-based.

 ## Installation